jdelledonne/spotify-app/README.md

-# Spotify Helper: Feature 5, version 0.4.0
+# Spotify Helper: Final Features, version 0.5.0

 ## Install and Usage
 To run this code, two npm installs are needed: